 1) Talk about it

-Talking about money openly in your family is one of the most helpful things you can do!
+Talking about money openly in your family is one of the most helpful things you can do, particularly with the rising cost of living.
 It shows that it’s ok to talk about money, and that it’s not a topic that’s ‘just for grown-ups’.
 For younger children, this can be as simple as talking out loud about different food options in the supermarket.
 You could point out how different brands are different prices, even though the food is the same.
 You can talk about your favourites, and why you spend more on some things than others.

-For older children and teenagers, it’s great to let them have a little more control, but you can still encourage good habits.
-Encourage them to write a budget down so that they can track their spending and saving, and take a look at it with them every week or month.
-You can chat through any savings goals they have, and ask them why they want to spend on certain things.
-The goal isn’t to tell what them to do!
-It’s to help them think about their spending, and not to make big decisions on an impulse.
+For older children and teenagers, it’s great to let them have a little more control, but you can still support them to develop good habits.
+Encourage them to jot down a budget so that they can track their spending and saving, and take a look at it with them every week or month.
+You can chat through any savings goals they have and ask them why they want to spend their money on certain things.
+The aim isn’t to tell them what to do!
+It’s to help them think about their spending, and to carefully evaluate decisions.

 Whatever money rules you decide to set up, the most important things are to keep them consistent, and to let your child know that they can always talk to you.
 If they ever do overspend, let them know that it’s ok.
 You’re here to help them understand how it happened and make a plan for the future.